FarhadG/famous-webgl-specular/README.md

 ###Demo

 There are four lights, rotating around randomly, emmitting a random color.
-The glossiness/specular attributes have been applied to the `Backdrop` and `Cube` files, which you can find within the `src` directory.
+The glossiness/specular attributes have been applied to the `Backdrop.js` and `Cube.js` files, which you can find within the `src` directory.

 Go ahead and give it a try: <a href="https://api-te.famo.us/codemanager/v1/containers/96b9e1c9-668a-4ed2-80a2-eb22bb0a3a36/share" target="_blank">DEMO</a>